 The History of the Gardens

 In the years following, Chef Alex continued to spend his time off in the garden, continuously learning, checking out books from the library, visiting bookstores, and practicing what he was reading.
 He read about how to farm organically, the importance of composting, micro-nutrients, and phosphorus application, just to name a few subjects.
 He landed on Ed Smith’s book, ‘The Vegetable Gardener’s Bible,’ where he learned about the WORD system – “wide rows, organic methods, raised beds, deep soil” – and that system, which focuses on the health of the plants, helped shape what the gardens are today.
-And like anyone with a passion, Chef Alex has continued to study, practice and learn ever since.
+Like anyone with a passion, Chef Alex studied, practiced and learned, and his contribution to what the farm has become is now his legacy.

 The garden gradually doubled in size, taking on its first full-time employee in 2008, Mark Baerwolf, as manager.
-Together, Chef Alex and Mark grew the farm to even more acreage and more crops, purchasing adjoining land (which actually belonged to the family of Chef Alex’s wife, Kelly, back in the 1830s).
 Focusing on vegetables from the Slow Food Ark of Taste, the farm grew from 4 different vegetables to over 50.
-Even as the gardens continue to expand, Alex and Mark manage everything from planting to caretaking to harvesting, hand delivering the vegetables daily to Zingerman’s Roadhouse and other Zingerman’s businesses.
+Even as the gardens continue to expand, Mark manages everything from planting to caretaking to harvesting, hand delivering the vegetables daily to Zingerman’s Roadhouse.

 Where the Farm is Today